Abrupt transitions in the optimization of diffusion with distributed resetting: Conclusions

 \section{Conclusions}

 We have studied first passage observables of one-dimensional diffusion subject to resetting to random positions distributed on compact supports.
-Notably, the optimal resetting rate $r^{\ast}$ that minimizes the mean first passage time at a target located outside the support can exhibit a singularity and discontinuous transitions in parameter space.
+Notably, the optimal resetting rate $r^{\ast}$ that minimizes the averaged mean first-passage time at a target located outside the support can exhibit a singularity and discontinuous transitions in parameter space.
 This phenomenology differs from standard single-site resetting and can be described generically by a Ginzburg-Landau approach, where the existence of the critical point (similar to a \lq\lq liquid-gas" point) obeys a simple general criterion.
-We have illustrated these results by considering truncated Gaussians and truncated exponential distributions, adding to results previously obtained with two resetting points \cite{two_resetting_points}.
+We have illustrated these results by considering truncated Gaussians and truncated exponential distributions of resetting points, adding to results previously obtained with two resetting points \cite{two_resetting_points}.

 Distributed resetting exhibits rich behaviors when the most probable resetting positions $z$ are in the middle zone of the support, while the positions closer to the target (at the edge) are less likely.
 The optimal rate $r^{\ast}$ can exhibit a variety of features, depending on the shape of the distribution $\rho(z)$ of the resetting points.
 For example, $r^{\ast}$ decreases monotonously with the mean resetting distance in the Gaussian case (as in single-site resetting), while it can be non-monotonous for the exponential and the two-resetting site distributions.